SimonDanisch/OpenGL.jl/README.md

 glVertex3f
 ```

-In a Julia-OpenGL code, one would write:
+In Julia-OpenGL code, one would write:

 ```julia
 glbegin